modify temporalCoverage to support ongoing data sources

 A subset of eml-dev members will consider these issues:

 Ken Ramsey, Corinna Gries, Chris Jones, Matt Jones

-#5 Updated by Margaret O'Brien about 10 years ago
+#5 Updated by Margaret O'Brien over 10 years ago

 This bug is re-targeted for EML2.2